CultivateHQ/cultivateHQ.com/source/posts/2015-08-31-conman-elm.md

 author: Alan Gardner
 ---

-> I've recently been playing around, with [Phoenix](http://phoenixframework.org) and [Elm](http://elm-lang.org).
-I'm really enjoying using both and so I thought I would see how easy it would be to combine the two, with Phoenix serving a data API and Elm consuming it.
+> I've recently been playing around with [Phoenix](http://phoenixframework.org) and [Elm](http://elm-lang.org).
+I'm really enjoying using both and so I thought I would see how easy it is to combine the two, with Phoenix serving a data API and Elm consuming it.
-> This is Part 2 in a series of 4 posts.
-In it we will walk through setting up a basic Elm client that will consume the data we serve from the API we built in [Part 1](#part_1).
-[Part 3](#part_3) talks about combining the Phoenix and Elm projects together, and [Part 4](part_4) walks through adding support for Phoenix channels.

-**We are using Elm version `0.15.1`.**
+## Road map

+* In the [first post](#part_1) we walked through setting up a basic Phoenix data API.
+* In this post we will get an Elm app talking to the API.
+* In the [third post](#part_3) we will look at ways we can combine the Phoenix and Elm projects together.
+* In the [fourth post](#part_4) we will add support for Phoenix channels.

 ## TL;DR